myspc-development/art-test/CONTRIBUTING.md

 npm run build          # compile JavaScript assets bash scripts/setup-env.sh
 ```
+The script uses `svn` to download WordPress.
+Install Subversion if the command is missing.
 The `setup-env.sh` script will also install Composer dependencies when the
 `CI` environment variable is present, allowing automated test pipelines to run
 without a separate install step.